 Cats tend to play with mice and other prey such as birds, insects, and other small creatures before they finish the kill.
 This behavior is very common, yet many are left wondering why felines practice this strange behavior.
 It seems unnecessary and cruel to play with and torture the prey instead of going in for an instant kill.
 So, why exactly do they do this?
-Let’s look further into this behavior and try and understand a cat’s hunting behaviors.
+Let’s look further into this and try and understand a cat’s hunting behaviors.

 Why Don’t Cats Just Kill Their Prey?

 A cat’s hunting instincts are very apparent, even for those domesticated and kept indoors.
 Anything small and in motion will kick off their predatory drive.
 Cats are meticulous and highly effective little hunters, and their hunting habits are a result of natural evolution.